 [Draft]

-Talks: SITE; by coauthor: Boston Conference on Markets and Competition, BU, CMU, LSE, Montreal Summer Conference on IO, Northwestern, Wisconsin IO/Finance Reading Group
+Talks: SITE, TSE, SMU, IIOC, WFA, Econometric Society European Meeting, Chicago Booth; by coauthor: American University, the Boston Conference on Markets and Competition, BU, CMU, LSE, the Montreal Summer Conference on Industrial Organization, Northwestern, OSU, Rice, Stockholm School of Economics, the University of Florida, and the University of Wisconsin IO/Finance Reading Group

 • We develop a novel quantitative dynamic model of demand for and supply of index funds to decompose the impact of inertia, search frictions, and preference heterogeneity.
 We find that the average expense ratio paid by retail investors are roughly 45% higher due to search frictions and 40% due to inertia than the friction-less baseline.
 Removing inertia has a small impact when search frictions are high.